-The camp humour isn’t everyone’s cup of tea (as Ginge often reminds me), but RuPaul’s consistant message of self-love is clear.
-Even taken in or out of context, just quotes from these incredible artists can make a huge difference to your day if you truly listen to them.
-There is heart, self-love and self-belief in every single queen on that show, and even when they are mixed with a little shade (comic bitchiness), the love is always there.
+The camp humour isn’t everyone’s cup of tea, but RuPaul’s consistant message of self-love is clear.
+Even taken in or out of context, quotes from these incredible artists can make a huge difference to your day if you truly listen to them.
+There is heart, love and self-belief in every single queen on that show, and even when they are mixed with a little shade (comic bitchiness), the love is always there.
 I’m gonna use these quotes to support my message of self-love throughout this post, to add a little sparkle to a serious subject.

 Also, I’m sorry this is a long read, I just got so passionate I couldn’t stop!
 Get comfy and enjoy:

 I raise these concerns with the people I am close to regularly, to which they always try to reassure me that if someone were looking at me, it’s because I have unusual hair or I was wearing a full petticoat swing skirt in the middle of the local shopping centre.
-He has a point.
+They have a point.

 Before I explain, please understand that when I mention exercise in this post, I’m not talking about the healthy fitness side of exercise.
 I’m referring to the obsession that society has with being able to edit individual things about one’s self through a gym-orientated regime.
 We are faced with diagrams of desirable body parts and how they should look, proportions that are not achievable for 80% of body shapes and measurement ratios that could cause damage to certain people’s frames if they were to try too hard to achieve their ‘goal body’.
 Simply, you can’t always change the body shape you were born with, regardless of the excess fat that surrounds it.